Let’s get you up and rolling on a bicycle!

-Outside has the unmitigated gaul of getting dark without my consent every single day.
-It will do it to you, too.
+Outside has the unmitigated gaul of getting dark without our consent.
 It’s wise to have lights in these cases, so that you can be as visible as possible on the roadway.

-Clippy Shoes – If you’re going to ride often, eventually it’s wise to switch to clipless pedals and shoes.
+#4) Clippy Shoes – If you’re going to ride often, eventually it’s wise to switch to clipless pedals and shoes.
 If you’re worried that they’ll make you fall over, rest assured.
 You will definitely fall over in them at least once.
-It’s called a zero mile per hour fall, and it’s a rite of passage.
+It’s called a zero-mile-per-hour fall, and it’s a rite of passage.
 It’s also completely worth it.

-When I set off on a ride, I carry these things: A spare tube, tire levers, a CO2 inflater, a master link, a spare cylinder of CO2, and $20.
-Everything except the tube fits nicely into a little canvas bag that I slip into my center jersey pocket, which eliminates the need for a seat bag.
+Everything except the tube fits nicely into a little canvas bag that can slip into a center jersey pocket, which eliminates the need for a seat bag, which has a tendency to fall apart after a few hundred miles.